 Reasonable and Necessary Utilities:

-Costs forelectrical power, water and any services provided by a utility company used in the operation of the Facilities.
+Costs for water and any services provided by a utility company, except electrical power provided by Owner, used in the operation of the Facilities.

 Reasonable and Necessary Travel Expenses:

 For Contractor’s Tulsa-based personnel traveling to, from and working at the Facilities, Owner agrees to reimburse Contractor for Reasonable and Necessary travel expenses, at actual cost, for most economical class air fare, lodging, meals, laundry, business related telephone calls, taxis, car rental, reproduction, tolls, parking and upon prior written approval from Owner, any other reasonable and necessary business related expenses.
 Under no circumstances does Owner agree to consent to or instruct Contractor or its employees to use non-commercial or non-scheduled airlines for travel.